Combinatorial description of the cohomology of the affine flag variety: Affine Fomin-Kirillov algebra

-Note that the Bruhat action of $\afk$ on $\mathbb{A}$ is not faithful.
+\end{rmk} Note that the Bruhat action of $\afk$ on $\mathbb{A}$ is not faithful.
 One can show that for $x,y,z$ with distinct residues modulo $n$, we have $[xy][yz][xy]=[yz][xy][yz]$ and this relation is not implied by relations (a)-(e).
-For later use, define $\mathcal{A}'$ by the quotient algebra of $\mathcal{A}$ modulo relations (a)-(c). \\
+For later use, define $\mathcal{A}'$ to be the quotient algebra of $\mathcal{A}$ modulo relations (a)-(c). \\